Top 11 Risk Factors for Congestive Heart Failure

 - Sleep apnea

 Now that you understand what causes congestive heart failure to develop, you might want to know more about the risk factors of congestive heart failure to avoid this condition and enjoy better cardiovascular health.

 Diabetes is a disease that creates high glucose levels in the blood.
 Typically, your pancreas should create insulin to regulate your blood sugar levels, but when this hormone is lacking, it eventually leads to high blood sugar.
 Diabetes also contributes to hardening and narrowing the arteries, constricting blood flow and increasing your risk of developing heart failure.

 Obesity can put you at severe health risk, including issues related to your cardiovascular system.
 While there are genetic, behavioral, metabolic and hormonal influences on body weight, you’ll usually gain weight when you consume more calories than you burn.
-A diet that consists primarily of processed foods will be correspondingly high in unhealthy fats, carbs, sugar, sodium and cholesterol.
-An excess of all of these increases your chances of developing diabetes and high blood pressure, putting you at a higher risk of developing congestive heart failure.

 3. High Blood Pressure